YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 * If an application provides some or all users access to a shell prompt or a YottaDB direct mode prompt, or allows that user to specify arbitrary code that can be XECUTE'd, those users can find ways to view and capture keys and passphrases.
 Note that, if a key or passphrase can be captured, it can be misused - for example, a captured GPG keyring passphrase is captured, it can be used to change the passphrase.
 You must therefore ensure that your application does not provide such access to users who should not view keys and passphrases.

 * This limitation makes it all the more important that those who have access to shell prompts, YottaDB direct mode prompts, etc. not leave sessions unlocked, even briefly, if it is at all possible for someone who should not have knowledge of keys and passphrases to access the sessions during that time.
+Consider using the YottaDB restriction facility to restrict the access to YottaDB facilities which can be used to obtain a shell prompt or the YottaDB direct mode prompt.

+* If you forget the passphrase, there is no way to decrypt the data from the encrypted regions of a database.
+Therefore, ensure that you have secure password management procedures to handle password storage and retrieval of the keyring passphrase.

 **Long lived Keys**

 A database file has an extended life.
 In typical operation, only a minuscule fraction of the data within a database changes each day.
 As changing an encryption key requires re-encrypting all the data, this means encryption keys for files have long lives.
-Since long-lived keys are security risks - for example, they cannot be changed when an employee leaves - key management must therefore be part of the overall security plan.
+Since long-lived keys are security risks - for example, it may not be feasible to change them when an employee leaves - key management must therefore be part of the overall security plan.
 At a minimum, long lived keys require two stage key management - a database key with a long life, not normally accessed or viewed by a human, stored in a form encrypted by another key that can be changed more easily.

 Furthermore, a key must be retained at least as long as any backup encrypted with that key; otherwise the backup becomes useless.
 You must have appropriate procedures to retain and manage old keys.
 Since successful data recovery requires both keys and algorithms, the retention processes must also preserve the encryption algorithm.